sister-jpl/sister-resample/doc/sister_resample_pge_documentation.md

 ## Outputs

-The L2a spectral resampling PGE exports 2 ENVI formatted datacubes along with their associated header files.
+The L2A spectral resampling PGE exports 2 ENVI formatted datacubes along with their associated header files.
+The outputs of the PGE use the following naming convention:

+    INSTRUMENT_YYYYMMDDTHHMMSS_L2A_SUBPRODUCT_VERSION

 |Output file| Description |  Units |
 |---|---|---|